connorfewin/AI-Meeting-Assistant/README.md

 - [ ] Add export options (PDF, email, API integration).
 - [ ] Conduct real-world tests in live meetings.
 - [ ] Store meeting notes locally to maintain a history of discussions.

+---

+## Bugs
+- [x] Meeting mode doubles the text
+- [x] Control pannel should stay at the top when there is y-overflow